MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 03 - Latches, Flip-flops, and Registers/README.md

 # <p align="center">Latches, Flip-flops, and Registers</p>

-Do your magic :)
+This lab experiment investigates the design and implementation of fundamental digital storage elements, including latches, flip-flops, and registers, using an Intel FPGA.
+The objectives are to understand how these storage elements can be created using lookup tables (LUTs) and to explore their behavior through simulation and hardware implementation.

 ---

-- what is the RS Latch
-- what is D latch (what the difrent between the RS and the D latch) What issue it solve
-- what is the D flib flop
-- defrence between the flib flop and the latch
-- the new simulastion (waveform editor)
-- the LUT digram and the gate digrams

-## Part 1: Design and Implementation of an RS Latch
+## Part 1: Gated RS Latch

-In the first part, we will create an RS latch, which is a basic memory element used in digital circuits to store a single bit of information.
+In the first part, we will create an [RS latch](https://www.geeksforgeeks.org/latches-in-digital-logic/#sr-latch), which is a basic memory element used in digital circuits to store a single bit of information.
 The RS latch operates with two main inputs: Set (S) and Reset (R), and produces two outputs: `Q` and its complement `Q'`.
 The function of the latch is straightforward: when the Set (S) input is activated, the output `Q` becomes 1, and `Q'` becomes 0, effectively setting the latch.
 Conversely, when the Reset (R) input is activated, the output `Q` becomes 0, and `Q'` becomes 1, resetting the latch.
 If both inputs are inactive (set to 0), the latch holds its current state, remembering the last set or reset condition.
 Refer to [Figure 1](Photos/SRlatch.png) for a visual representation of the RS latch.

 In this part, we will also explore how the RS latch behaves when both inputs are activated simultaneously, leading to an invalid state where the outputs `Q` and `Q'` are inconsistent.
 We will implement the RS latch using two cross-coupled NOR gates, which provide the necessary feedback loop to maintain the stored bit of data when both inputs are inactive.
 This simple latch design serves as a foundation for understanding more advanced memory elements in digital systems.